sdbip/Segerfeldt.EventStore/README.md

 }
 ```

-The `PositionTracker` is used to maintain a persisted memory of your place in the event stream.
-When the synchronization
-service is restarted it should not restart syncing from the first event.
-The `PositionTracker` will be notified as the
-position changes so that it can update the persisted value.

-Receptacles are detected automatically.
-All classes, in the specified assemblies, that implement `IReceptacle` will be notified.
+Receptacles are detected automatically in the specified assemblies.
+All `public` classes that implement `IReceptacle` will be notified.

 ```c#
 using Segerfeldt.EventStore.Projection;